marioary/anbernic-h700-fw-comparing/README.md

 - Better sleep options/functions
 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
-- Has a lot of pre-installed apps
 - Has a lot of community apps on Discord
 - Has roadmap for future releases
 - Multilingual
 ### Cons:
-- No support for rg34xx
 - No bluetooth
 - Less frequent public updates
 - No OTA updates